Vortetty/Light/README.md

 Avalible at [Light wiki](https://vortetty.github.io/Wikis/Light/)

 ## Dark
-A mod to compliment this one: [Dark](https://github.com/Vortetty/Dark)
+A mod to compliment Light: [Dark](https://github.com/Vortetty/Dark)

 ## To Do